-The islands’ remoteness and difficulty of access meant that for almost all of recorded history, the Gaelic speaking inhabitants were isolated from the rest of the world.
-Yet throughout their long and isolated tenure, the St. Kildans lived a precarious but unique existence based upon the local wildlife; resulting in a hardy, strong and devout small community, who made do without almost any of the twentieth century’s many conveniences (or the nineteenth’s come to that).
+The islands’ remoteness and difficulty of access meant that for almost all recorded history, it’s Gaelic speaking inhabitants were isolated from the rest of the world.
+Yet throughout their long and lonely tenure, the St. Kildans had lived a precarious but unique existence based upon the local wildlife; resulting in a hardy, strong and devout small community, who made do without almost any of the twentieth century’s conveniences (or the nineteenth’s come to that).
 The islands had been the farthest possessions of the Macleod Clan since the fifteenth century and although life was hard, they proved to be fairly benevolent Lairds.
+However by the early 20th century, things had become harder still.

 Steel’s book is very successful in telling the stories of those last St. Kildans and since it was written, all of them have passed on.
 It is a testimony to determination and self reliance; vividly capturing for posterity the St. Kildan’s way of life and how they coped after the evacuation, when resettled on the mainland.
 The decades that followed are also examined in the latter part of the book.
 Showing how the islands became significant again in military terms.